bmutziu/provider-cards/README.md

-# provider-template
+# provider-cards

-`provider-template` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
-It comes with the following features that are meant to be refactored:
+`provider-cards` is a [Crossplane](https://crossplane.io/) Provider for generating Decks of Playing Cards.
+It comes with the following resources:

+- A `ProviderConfig` which is unique per-deck.
-- A `ProviderConfig` type that only points to a credentials `Secret`.
+- A `Card` resource type that represents a single playing-card.
-- A `MyType` resource type that serves as an example managed resource.
+- A `Deck` resource type that represents a shuffled deck of 52 cards.
-- A managed resource controller that reconciles `MyType` objects and simply prints their configuration in its `Observe` method.
+- A managed resource controller for each of the above Resources and maintains the state of the Deck in a Secret file in the crossplane namespace.

 ## Developing

 1. Use this repository as a template to create a new one.
-1. Find-and-replace `provider-template` with your provider's name.
+1. Find-and-replace `provider-cards` with your provider's name.
 1. Run `make` to initialize the "build" Make submodule we use for CI/CD.
 1. Run `make reviewable` to run code generation, linters, and tests.
-1. Replace `MyType` with your own managed resource implementation(s).
+1. Replace `Card` with your own managed resource implementation(s).

 Refer to Crossplane's [CONTRIBUTING.md] file for more information on how the Crossplane community prefers to work.
 The [Provider Development][provider-dev]